Aims & Objectives

 PXJ’s articles keep up with the evolution of the field and look to expand the conversation through innovation, providing the best and latest analyses on the spectrum of patient experience efforts encompassing service, quality and safety and include the voice of leaders, caregivers, patients and family members.
 Each volume will include a wide range of insightful and thought-provoking scholarship.
 Types of submissions sought are outlined below.

-Starting in 2017, PXJ will align its publication around the following submission types:
+PXJ aligns its publication around the following submission types: